 The STI Plan is an annual cash incentive program that provides the Compensation Committee the flexibility to reward high performance for the achievement of annual performance goals by NEOs, increase shareholder value and allow key employees to share in the annual growth and profitability of the Company.
-The STI Plan provides guidelines for the eligibility, minimum thresholds and maximum payouts, and calculation of annual cash incentive awards based upon predetermined performance metrics.
+The STI Plan provides guidelines for eligibility, minimum thresholds and maximum payouts, and calculation of annual cash incentive awards based upon predetermined performance metrics.

 At the beginning of each fiscal year, the Compensation Committee approves the group of employees who are eligible to participate in the Company's STI Plan for that fiscal year and the total target award pool.
 Each participant's responsibilities and potential impact on the Company's operations are factored into their respective target award opportunities that are established as a percentage of base salary.

-For fiscal year 2024, the Compensation Committee approved annual short-term incentive target award opportunities that ranged from 60% to 100% of base salary for the Company's NEOs.
-The target annual short-term incentive opportunity for each NEO in fiscal year 2024 is set forth in the following table:
+For fiscal year 2025, the Compensation Committee approved annual short-term incentive target award opportunities that ranged from 60% to 100% of base salary for the Company's NEOs.
+The target annual short-term incentive opportunity for each NEO in fiscal year 2025 is set forth in the following table:

-Named Executive Officer FY2024 Target %
+Named Executive Officer FY2025 Target %

 Thomas E. Ferguson 100%

-Philip A. Schlom 70%
+Jason Crawford 70%

 Tara D. Mackey 60%

 Kurt Russell 80%

 Bryan Stovall 80%

+Philip A. Schlom 70%

+Tiffany Moseley 60%

-Each NEO may earn a maximum of 200% of his or her annual short-term incentive target award opportunity as a percentage of his or her base salary.
+Each NEO has the opportunity to earn a maximum of 200% of his or her annual short-term incentive target award opportunity as a percentage of his or her base salary.
 Based on the table above, the maximum award payments under the STI Plan may not exceed 200% of base salary for Mr. Ferguson, 160% of base salary for Messrs.
-Russell and Stovall, 140% of base salary for Mr. Schlom, and 120% of base salary for Ms. Mackey.
-Payments made under the Company's STI Plan could be forfeitable and must be repaid to the Company by the applicable NEO under certain circumstances more fully described in the Company's Compensation Recovery Policy and the Executive Officer Incentive Compensation Recovery Policy.
-See page 63 of this Proxy Statement for a detailed explanation.
+Russell and Stovall, 140% of base salary for Messrs.
+Crawford and Schlom, and 120% of base salary for Ms. Mackey and Ms. Moseley.
+Payments made under the Company's STI Plan are subject to forfeiture under certain circumstances more fully described in the Company's Compensation Recovery Policy and the Executive Officer Incentive Compensation Recovery Policy.
+See page 58 of this Proxy Statement for a detailed explanation.

-Modifications to the STI Plan Minimum Thresholds for Payout
+STI Plan Minimum Thresholds for Payout

-For fiscal year 2024, the Compensation Committee consulted with Meridian (the Compensation Committee's consultant) and Mercer (US) Inc. (the Company's compensation consultant) to determine best practices related to short-term annual cash incentive threshold benchmarking.
-After review, analysis and careful consideration of the Company's historical annual performance metrics and targets, the Compensation Committee determined that it was best practice to set a higher minimum performance achievement threshold before any bonus was paid and to reduce the maximum payout threshold.
+For fiscal year 2025, the Compensation Committee, with input from Meridian (the Compensation Committee's consultant), continued its review of best practices for short-term cash incentive threshold benchmarking.
+Based on this analysis and the Company's historical performance metrics, the Committee maintained the decision to keep the higher minimum performance threshold and lower maximum payout threshold established in fiscal year 2024.